 Entrepreneurs: Olivier Noel

 DNAsimple is the match-maker of the genetic research world.
-DNAsimple will match people with research studies that are looking for people with specific DNA attributes.
+Research studies use DNAsimple to match them with people with specific DNA attributes.

 Donors are able to receive $50 if researchers are interested in their DNA, after which a collection kit would be sent.

-The company keeps all DNA data private, and will never share a participant’s data without their permission.
+The company will never share a participant’s data without their permission and keeps all DNA data private.

 |$200,000 for 10%||$360,000 for 30%||Lori Greiner, Mark Cuban and Richard Branson|